fredericcormier/WesternMusicElements/README.md

-A set of Objective-C classes that helps manipulating Western Musical Scales and Chords
+A set of Objective-C classes that helps manipulating Western Musical Scales and Chords.